Google Analytics Alternative Jo's Blue AGA: How to achieve the perfect Scone : expr:class='"loading" + data:blog.mobileClass'>

 How to achieve the perfect Scone

 Over the last five years I've had many questions about achieving the perfect bake.
 To be totally honest with you, I'm susceptible to some epic fails as much as the next man/woman.
-However my stubbornness and self criticism makes me try & try again until I have achieved something to be proud of.
+However, my stubbornness and self criticism makes me try and try again until I have achieved something to be proud of.
 I think it stems from those old low self esteem niggles that plague me from my pre bake off days before I found my thing.
 Let's be honest here, it only took me 42 years!

-Anyway I hope you don't find the title too conceited but for me these scones are as near perfect as can be.
+Anyway, I hope you don't find the title too conceited but for me these scones are as near perfect as can be.
 I'm positive they won't be as perfect for everybody but one thing I do promise, if you follow my recipe exactly, you will have a pretty delicious light and fluffy scone.
-Scones that Mr Hollywood told me when I did my audition for #GBBO, "I'd happily sell these from my bakery".
+Scones that Mr Hollywood told me when I did my audition for GBBO, "I'd happily sell these from my bakery".

 Lets start with our basic scone